-Compiled and edited by: David Epstein Larry J. Gut
+Compiled and edited by: David Epstein Larry J. Gut George W. Sundin

+This material is based upon works supported by the Cooperative State Research, Education, and Extension Service, U.S. Department of Agriculture, under agreement number 2001-41530-01102.
+Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the authors and do not necessarily reflect the view of the U.S. Department of Agriculture.
 This information is for educational purposes only.
 Reference to commercial products or trade names does not imply endorsement or bias against those not mentioned.
 Reprinting cannot be used to endorse or advertise a commercial product or company.